accounting icon

 Adjusted Trial Balance

 The Adjusted Trial Balance is a second type of trial balance, set up like a worksheet, that includes debit and credit columns for each category: Unadjusted Trial Balance, Adjusting Entries, and Adjusted Trial Balance.
-Adjusting entries will include debit entries and credit entries.
+Adjusting entries will consist of debit entries and credit entries.
 The total of the debits and credits should be equal if the books are in balance.

 Post-closing Trial Balance